When it comes to my career, I’m definitely motivated.

 I don’t know why, I just know that I have almost limitless energy for my work but only limited oomph to dust the living room.
 So work is where both time and energy usually go when I’m not socializing, asleep or playing Classic Bejeweled on my phone.

 The trouble comes when I’m experiencing those natural doldrums.
-You know, those times between productive bursts when you’re just kind of hanging out, surfing the Internet keeping tabs on couples who met on The Bachelor?
+You know, those times between productive bursts when you’re just kind of hanging out, surfing the Internet keeping tabs on couples who met on The Bachelor, waiting for the next burst of inspiration?

 That’s exactly when I do have time for home improvements.